“No one is born a great writer. We all start at zero.”

 Edit By Hand

-Print out your manuscript and edit by hand at least twice.
-This activates a different part of the brain and you will have a different perspective.
-You will see all kinds of errors that you did not see while editing your work on the computer
+Print out your manuscript, and edit by hand at least twice.
+This activates a different part of the brain, and you will have a different perspective.
+You will see all kinds of errors you did not see while editing your work on the computer.

 Edit Out Loud

 Speak your manuscript out loud twice to make edits.
 This also activates a different part of your brain.
-You will find that when you speak your words, some of it just doesn’t sound right and you can start editing those awkward words and phrases.
+You will find that when you speak what you’ve written, some of it just won’t sound right, and you can start editing those awkward words and phrases.

 4. Work With Professional Editors

-After creative writing and self-editing, the next step is to bring in a professional editor to help you hone your manuscript and get it ready for publishing.
+After creative writing and self-editing, the next step is to bring in a professional editor to help you fine-tune your manuscript and get it ready for publishing.

-When you get back edits and comments from a professional editor, read them through the first time pretending that you don’t know anything about writing.
-The more open you are to learning, the more you are going to learn and the faster you are going to make progress.
+When you get back edits and comments from a professional editor, read them through the first time while pretending that you don’t know anything about writing.
+The more open you are to learning, the more you are going to learn, and the faster you are going to make progress.

-I am not going to lie.
-It will be a painful process to read through your editor’s comments for the first time but you need to be open to their feedback and advice.
+I am not going to lie; reading through your editor’s comments for the first time can be a painful process, but you need to be open to their feedback and advice.
 If it’s not painful to read through professional edits your first time, then the editor is not picking up all the mistakes you are making, or you just don’t care enough about your work.
 Either way, it’s probably not a good sign.